JoergBitzer/DebugAudioWriter/README.md

 # DebugAudioWriter
+## Description
-Juce based simple writer (writes last 10s after button hit)

-also includes a button to include a click at the end of a block (to see issues on block borders)
+Juce based simple writer (writes last 10s after button hit) also includes a button to include a click at the end of a block (to see issues on block borders)

+## Build remarks
-The CMakeLists.txt is not fully operational.
+The included CMakeLists.txt is not fully operational.
 This is a subprojekt.
 You need the following lines in a CMakeLists.txt -file in a  directory above.

 ```console
 cmake_minimum_required(VERSION 3.15)